fdm-monster/fdm-monster/CONTRIBUTING.md

 ## License

-By contributing to FDM Monster, you agree that your contributions will be licensed under its MIT license.
+By contributing to FDM Monster, you agree that your contributions will be licensed under its AGPL v3 license.